melodysyue/MissR_geneflow/README.md

 **Note**:

+Demultiplexed RAD sequencing data used in this study were archived in the NCBI with BioProject ID PRJNA674918

-vcf files (after filtering) for each species along with corresponding genepop files were deposited in Dyrad.
+vcf files (after filtering) for each species along with corresponding genepop files were archived in Dyrad.

 # Scripts

-`./scripts/0_read_processing/`:
+All analyses were performed in parallel within each species and the results were compared among species.
+The following scripts were demonstrated using one species as an example.

+`./scripts/0_read_processing/`: The following slurm scripts are for reference only.
+Please adjust accordingly for your computing environment and working directory.
  - 00_process_radtags.slurm
  - 01_clone_filter.slurm
  - 02_ustacks.slurm